Are you struggling to get going and stop being lazy?

 Based on those answers, adjust your goals as such.

-Secondly, I tie that goal with a why.
+Secondly, I tie that goal to “a why.”
 I put that in the first bullet for a reason.
 It’s the most important question to ask yourself.

 Why?